nouraal/Neighborhood-Map-master/README.md

 ### what i have done:

-1. Load google Map to a web page.
+1. Load google Map to the web page.
 2. create 6 markers locations on the map.
 3. Tracking the click events on markers.
 4. Add functionality to change colors of the map marker.